Scheduled MonumentsWalesEngine Pit, Blaenavon

 What is Engine Pit, Blaenavon?

-Engine Pit is a scheduled ancient monument at Blaenavon in Monmouthshire, Wales, representing the industrial heritage of the South Wales coalfield during the nineteenth century.
+Engine Pit, Blaenavon is a coal mine forming part of the extensive industrial complex at Blaenavon in Monmouthshire, Wales, which developed from the late eighteenth century onwards.
 It is designated a Scheduled Ancient Monument by Cadw under reference MM277.

 What period does Engine Pit, Blaenavon date from?

 Engine Pit, Blaenavon dates from the post medieval/modern period, and is classified as a coal mine.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Who is responsible for protecting Engine Pit, Blaenavon?